ramirl/SKILLASSIGNMENT/README.md

-SKILL ASSIGNMENT-2
+SKILL ASSIGNMENT-1

 PROGRAM:
-Write an assembly language program in 8051 to generate a 50 ms delay using Timer 0 in Mode 2 (8-bit auto-reload mode) and blink an LED connected to Port 3.0.
+14.Write an assembly language program in 8051 to reverse the elements of an array and store the reversed array in another memory location.

 APPARATUS REQUIRED: